-Active substance: Tulathromycin 100 mg
+Active substance: Tulathromycin 100 mg Excipient:

-Excipients: Monothioglycerol 5 mg

-For the full list of excipients, see section 6.1.

-3. PHARMACEUTICAL FORM

-Solution for injection.
-Clear colourless to yellowish solution.

-4. CLINICAL PARTICULARS

-4.1 Target species

-Cattle, pigs and sheep

-4.2 Indications for use, specifying the target species

-Cattle

-Treatment and metaphylaxis of bovine respiratory disease (BRD) associated with Mannheimia haemolytica, Pasteurella multocida, Histophilus somni and Mycoplasma bovis susceptible to tulathromycin.
+Monothioglycerol 5 mg Clear colourless to slightly yellow solution for injection.
+4. INDICATION(S) Cattle Treatment and metaphylaxis of bovine respiratory disease associated with Mannheimia haemolytica, Pasteurella multocida, Histophilus somni and Mycoplasma bovis susceptible to tulathromycin.
 The presence of the disease in the group must be established before the product is used.
 Treatment of infectious bovine keratoconjunctivitis (IBK) associated with Moraxella bovis susceptible to tulathromycin.

-Pigs

-Treatment and metaphylaxis of swine respiratory disease (SRD) associated with Actinobacillus pleuropneumoniae, Pasteurella multocida, Mycoplasma hyopneumoniae, Haemophilus parasuis and Bordetella bronchiseptica susceptible to tulathromycin.
+Pigs Treatment and metaphylaxis of swine respiratory disease associated with Actinobacillus pleuropneumoniae, Pasteurella multocida, Mycoplasma hyopneumoniae, Haemophilus parasuis and Bordetella bronchiseptica susceptible to tulathromycin.
 The presence of the disease in the group must be established before the product is used.
 The veterinary medicinal product should only be used if pigs are expected to develop the disease within 2-3 days.

-Sheep

-Treatment of the early stages of infectious pododermatitis (foot rot) associated with virulent Dichelobacter nodosus requiring systemic treatment.

-4.3 Contraindications

-Do not use in cases of hypersensitivity to macrolide antibiotics or to any of the excipients.

-4.4 Special warnings for each target species

-Cross resistance occurs with other macrolides.
-Do not administer simultaneously with antimicrobials with a similar mode of action such as other macrolides or lincosamides.

-Sheep:

-The efficacy of antimicrobial treatment of foot rot might be reduced by other factors, such as wet environmental conditions, as well as inappropriate farm management.
-Treatment of foot rot should therefore be undertaken along with other flock management tools, for example providing dry environment.

-Antibiotic treatment of benign foot rot is not considered appropriate.
-Tulathromycin showed limited efficacy in sheep with severe clinical signs or chronic foot rot, and should therefore only be given at an early stage of foot rot.

-4.5 Special precautions for use

-Special precautions for use in animals

-Use of the veterinary medicinal product should be based on susceptibility testing of the bacteria isolated from the animal.
-If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.
-Official, national and regional antimicrobial policies should be taken into account when the veterinary medicinal product is used.

-Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to tulathromycin and may decrease the effectiveness of treatment with other macrolides, lincosamides and group B streptogramins, due to the potential for cross resistance.
-If a hypersensitivity reaction occurs appropriate treatment should be administered without delay.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Tulathromycin is irritating to eyes.
-In case of accidental eye exposure, flush the eyes immediately with clean water.

-Tulathromycin may cause sensitisation by skin contact.
-In case of accidental spillage onto skin, wash the skin immediately with soap and water.

-Wash hands after use.

-In case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.

-4.6 Adverse reactions (frequency and seriousness)

-Subcutaneous administration of the veterinary medicinal product to cattle causes very commonly transient pain reactions and local swellings at the injection site that can persist for up to 30 days.
+Sheep Treatment of the early stages of infectious pododermatitis (foot rot) associated with virulent Dichelobacter nodosus requiring systemic treatment.
+5. CONTRAINDICATIONS Do not use in cases of hypersensitivity to macrolide antibiotics or to any of the excipients.
+6. ADVERSE REACTIONS Subcutaneous administration of the veterinary medicinal product to cattle causes very commonly transient pain reactions and local swellings at the injection site that can persist for up to 30 days.
 No such reactions have been observed in pigs and sheep after intramuscular administration.

-Pathomorphological injection site reactions (including reversible changes of congestion, oedema, fibrosis and haemorrhage) are very common for approximately 30 days after injection in cattle and pig.

-In sheep transient signs of discomfort (head shaking, rubbing injection site, backing away) are very common after intramuscular injection.
+Pathomorphological injection site reactions (including reversible changes of congestion, oedema, fibrosis and haemorrhage) are very common for approximately 30 days after injection in cattle and pigs.
+In sheep, transient signs of discomfort (head shaking, rubbing injection site, backing away) are very common after intramuscular injection.
 These signs resolve within a few minutes.

-The frequency of adverse reactions is defined using the following convention:

-- very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
+The frequency of adverse reactions is defined using the following convention: - very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
+If you notice any side effects, even those not already listed in this package leaflet or you think that the medicine has not worked, please inform your veterinary surgeon.
+7. TARGET SPECIES Cattle, pigs and sheep